Ukraine troops break out of encirclement, 15 troops killed

 The latest military deaths from the fighting in the Russian-speaking east of Ukraine push the death toll among government forces alone to more than 400.

-The Kiev government and its Western allies accuse Russia of seeking to destabilize Ukraine and arming the rebels, who have declared independent "people's republics" in the two main industrial regions.
+The Kiev government and its Western allies accuse Russia of seeking to de-stabilise Ukraine and arming the rebels, who have declared independent "people's republics" in the two main industrial regions.
 Moscow denies involvement.

 In the biggest Russia-West confrontation since the end of the Cold War, the United States and European Union have imposed sanctions on Russia.
 Moscow has retaliated with a sweeping ban on imports of many Western foodstuffs.